News & Views

 Comedy is a rich and wonderful thing, especially in today’s bewildering world.
 It offers a light-hearted escape from the daily stresses in our lives.
 It helps moderate the latest news from across the pond.
 And it is an answer to the futility of existence (this is one interpretation of Samuel Beckett’s oeuvre, anyway).

-Journalism, genAI, and why human oversight in the newsroom is more important than over
+Journalism, genAI, and why human oversight in the newsroom is more important than ever

 Good journalism depends on facts and credibility, and artificial intelligence presents both opportunities and challenges in this regard.
 The real priority, however, is understanding that human insight is key to making the most of AI while avoiding pitfalls.